Field hockey pitch: Field of play

 The hockey pitch is rectangular in shape.
-The longer perimeter edges are called the side line, the opposing shorter edges are referred as the back line and the portion of this between the goal posts is known as the goal line The side line must measure 91.40 m (100 yd) and the back line should measure 55.00 m (60 yd).
+The longer perimeter edges are called the side line, the opposing shorter edges are referred to as the back line and the portion of this between the goal posts is known as the goal line.
+The side line must measure 91.40 m (100 yd) and the back line should measure 55.00 m (60 yd).
 There must be a minimum run-off of 2 m at the sidelines and 3 m at the backlines, which may be a different surface for the final metre.
 All line markings must be white and 75 mm wide.
 In each corner of the pitch, a corner flag of no more than 300 mm square is attached to a post of height 1.20–1.50 m.

 Historically, the pitch dimensions were imperial and were replaced by metric equivalents in 1998.
 The first recorded rules represented what London clubs were using at the time.
 Surbiton Hockey Club's minutes from 1876 stated that pitches were to be "100–150 yd long and 50–80 yd wide".
 Rules by the Hockey Association of England in 1886 specified "100 yards long by 55 to 60 yd wide".
 In 1905, the International Rules Board allowed the width of the pitch to be "up to 66 yd" but this decision was reversed in 1909.
 In 1975, the current width of 60 yards was written into the rules.

 On artificial surfaces, the field of play should be coloured green, ultramarine blue or signal blue.
 It is permitted for the run-off portion of the pitch to be an alternative colour.
-The London 2012 Olympics started a new trend for blue hockey pitches, because blue turf helps television viewers to clearly see the ball and markings on the hockey pitch during gameplay.
+The London 2012 Olympics started a new trend for blue hockey pitches because blue turf helps television viewers to clearly see the ball and markings on the hockey pitch during gameplay.
 Not all hockey pitches have to be blue, but a yellow ball on blue turf is now the standard for professional field hockey tournaments.